ysfmag/aws-amplify-react-custom-ui/README.md

 > setTOTPSetup(component) .

-the lib provide tow function authError , changeAuthState as props to the component , you need to use these function to notify that the authstate had been changed , [example](#example-for-:-SignIn.js) .
+the lib provide tow function authError , changeAuthState as props to the component , you need to use these function to notify that the authentication state had been changed , [example](#example-for-:-SignIn.js) .

 ### App.js